sylverpyro/nonsteam-launchers-shortcut-generator/README.md

 ### Roadmap
 0.1
-- Re-write in Python
+- Linux/SteamOS wine/Proton support
-- Support for MAJOR storefronts
+- Support for detecting games of MAJOR storefronts
   - Starting with: EGL, GOG, EA, Ubisoft, Battle.net, Amazon
 - Output accurate data for generating steam links for all installed games
+  - As CLI/human readable text
+- Insert missing games into Steam shortcuts.vdf
+- Identify shortcuts under managment vs shortcuts added by user or other tools

  0.2
-- Support for detecting proton and GE-Proton instances for generating steam VDF data
+- Support for detecting installed proton and GE-Proton instances
-  - After some reasearch, this may require, or at lest necessitate, switching this to Python so I don't need to implement a bash-parser for the Valve DataFormat which exists in Python and Rust already
+- Support for injecting proton / GE-Proton config data for managed shortcuts
-- Support for setting preferred Proton/GE-Proton version (default will likely be Ge-Proton-LATEST, then Proton-LATEST)
+- Support for setting preferred Proton/GE-Proton version

+0.3
+- Detect removed games and remove
+  - managed shortcut data
+  - managed proton config data

 0.4
-- Detect if a shortcut is already in shortcuts.vdf or not and add if missing
+- Configurable compatdata folder paths per storefront
+- config file support (stores paths compatdata folders)
+- support for compatdata/storefront install folders on sdcard

 0.5
-- Support for other storefronts: itch.io
-- Support for detecting if a game has been uninstalled and remove shortcuts automatically from shortcuts
+- Auto Detect compatdata folders for all storefronts

 0.6
-- Switchable compatdata folder paths
-- config file support (stores paths compatdata folders)
-- support for compatdata/storefront install folders on sdcard
+- Windows Support

 0.7
-- Auto Detect compatdata folders for all storefronts
+- Decky script support

 0.8
-- Windows Support ** (currently wishful thinking)

 0.8
 - Document how to run via the scripts shortcut in Decky so you can update the game library on the fly